SumanrajBera/day44-js-self/README.md

 ## Trial runs
 - Carousel level 1: This is basic level of caroussel for sliding based on buttons.
 [Link](https://codepen.io/Sumanraj-Bera/pen/myPWVXa)
-- Carousel level 2: This is second level of carousel which introduces infinite scrolling
+- Carousel level 2: This is second level of carousel which introduces infinite scrolling.
+[Link](https://codepen.io/Sumanraj-Bera/pen/OPNgNKM)